 - What products do you envision coming out of your two years at ARG?

 - Three letters of recommendation.
-Letters should be sent separately and addressed to the Research Fellowship Committee.
-Letters can be mailed to the address below or emailed to firstname.lastname@example.org
+Letters should be addressed to the Research Fellowship Committee and emailed directly from the recommender to firstname.lastname@example.org